 Professor Alex Steel

-Alex Steel is Director AI Strategy Education, and a Professor in the Law Faculty.
+Alex Steel is Director AI Strategy Education, and a Professor in the Faculty of Law and Justice.

 Alex has extensive experience in the development of law curriculum regulation as a member of Australian Law School Standards Committee; work for the Law Admissions Advisory Committee and the Council of Australian Law Deans; and as an Assessor for the NSW Legal Profession Admissions Board.
 He is a member of the NSW Bar Association's Education Committee.
 Alex has been an Executive member of the Australasian Legal Academics Association and is member of the Editorial Committee of the Legal Education Review.

+As a legal academic Alex is internationally recognised for his research in both criminal law and legal education.
 His legal education publications range across the pedagogy and regulation of legal education, curriculum design, assessment practices and student wellbeing.
 He has particular interests in student assessment and learning strategies.
-In the criminal law field he has published widely on property and dishonesty and identity crimes.
+In the criminal law field he has published widely on property, dishonesty and identity crimes.

 Alex has also produced detailed law reform reports for Government and made submissions to law reform bodies.
 Alex has been a member of the Criminal Law Committee of the NSW Bar Association and an expert advisor to the NSW Law Reform Commission.
 For a number of years he was a Policy Officer and then Consultant to the NSW Attorney General's Department, Criminal Law Review Division.